microsoft/ignite25-LAB583-manage-ai-capabilities-for-copilot--pcs-and-windows-11/lab/README.md

 ### Create Recall and Click to Do Policy using the Settings Catalog

 Objective: Build an Intune policy that enables the use of Recall, but block capturing snapshots from your Contoso internal employee sites and two different customer relationship applications that contain customer data.
-You need to limit the snapshot storage space to 10 GB on devices, and set a limit of XX days to retain snapshots.
+You need to limit the snapshot storage space to 10 GB on devices, and set a limit of 60 days to retain snapshots.
 You need to enable your European Economic Area (EEA) users to be able to export their snapshot data.

 1. Before you start with creating your Intune policy, you will need to create two separate text files in order to provide a block list for apps and a block list for websites (URIs).
 2. Launch <b>Notepad</b>